PsyTeachR/ads-v1/docs/06-joins.md

 ### Complete records

 In this example, we want to join the grade data to schedule A so that each student with a grade has both the grade and the grade point.
-But, we also want a complete record of all students on the course so students with missing grades should still be included in the data.
+But we also want a complete record of all students on the course, so students with missing grades should still be included in the data.

 * Join `grades1` and `scheduleA` and store this table in an object named `exam_all`.
-T
-* Do the same for `grades2` and save it in `essay_grades`.
+* Do the same for `grades2` and save it in `essay_all`.
-* Both `exam_grades` and `essay_all` should have 100 observations of 4 variables.
+* Both `exam_all` and `essay_all` should have 100 observations of 4 variables.

 <div class='webex-solution'><button>Hint</button>

-You want to keep all of the data from `grade_data1` and `grade_data2` but you only want the alphanumeric grades from `schedule` for the Grade Point values that exist in `grades`.
+You want to keep all of the data from `grade_data1` and `grade_data2`, but you only want the alphanumeric grades from `schedule` for the Grade Point values that exist in `grades`.
 E.g., if no-one was awarded an F1, your final dataset shouldn't have that in it.

 </div>